yxfengl/ElasticLaneNet/README.md

 ## Data Preparation
 1. SDLane

-The data pre-processing code is being sorted.
-The sorted SDLane data can be found in the google drive [link](https://drive.google.com/drive/folders/1LtuRg7_ogQdlCEHxgMrPn0IUE6M2FXx3?usp=drive_link), which has the similar structure to CULane.
+The data pre-processing code is being sorted out.
+The SDLane data and labels are adjusted to the similar structure to CULane, which can be found in the [google drive link](https://drive.google.com/drive/folders/1LtuRg7_ogQdlCEHxgMrPn0IUE6M2FXx3?usp=drive_link).

 2. CULane and TuSimple